-The Latitude 15 5000 measures about 359mm and weighs 1.8kg, it has a plastic underside and an aluminium bodywork, it has a firm hinge, and a choice of a fingerprint feature.
+The Latitude 15 5000 measures about 359mm and weighs 1.8kg, it has a plastic underside and an aluminum bodywork, it has a firm hinge, and a choice of fingerprint feature.
 The built-in webcam is compatible with Windows Hello facial recognition which turns on instantly once you sat in front of the screen.
-The Latitude 15 5000 comes with three UBS 3.0 ports, a USB Type-C port with Thunderbolt 3, microSD card slot, HDMI, the smart card reader, Ethernet port, 3.5mm headphone and mic port, and Kensington lock slot.
+The Latitude 15 5000 comes with three UBS 3.0 ports, a USB Type-C port with Thunderbolt 3, a microSD card slot, HDMI, the smart card reader, Ethernet port, 3.5mm headphone, and mic port, and Kensington lock slot.

 The latitude 15 5000 has a 15.6 IPS display, 1920 x 1080 pixel, 55% sRGB color gamut, and 220 nits.
 It may not be the best, but it good enough.
 It has 80 degrees horizontal/vertical viewing, it is crisp and clear.

 The Latitude 15 5000 has a 19mm square chiclet scissor key with a 1.5mm key travel which is comfortable and easy to use for fast typing.
 You can get an optional fingerprint located on the power button.